Upton, Baltimore: Marble Hill

 The eastern section of the neighborhood, relatively untouched by urban renewal, was declared a national historic district in 1985.
 This area is today known as Marble Hill.
 It contains many historic rowhouses of the Queen Anne and Italianate styles, featuring high ceilings, decorative ironwork, and white marble steps.

 Transportation

 Upton is about a fifteen-minute walk from Downtown Baltimore.
-It is served by the Baltimore Metro Subway with the Upton/Avenue Market Metro Subway Station underneath the corners of Pennsylvania and Laurens Street.
-Bus Route 7 runs along Pennsylvania Avenue, and Routes 5 and 21 run near the neighborhood.
+It is served by the Baltimore Metro Subway at the Upton/Avenue Market Metro Subway Station underneath the intersection of Pennsylvania and Laurens Street.
+The high frequency CityLink Lime bus runs along Pennsylvania Avenue, while the Pink route runs along Dolphin Street and Druid Hill Avenue, and Yellow along nearby Eutaw Place.
+The LocalLink 73 bus runs along Dolphin Street.